 - Examiners’ reports were not produced for all examinations before 1980.

-- Marking schemes were first published for GCSE examinations in 1991, introduced for UK GCE A Level examinations in 1993 and were first introduced for some Cambridge International Examinations exams in 2000.
+- Marking schemes were first published for GCSE examinations in 1991, introduced for UK GCE A Level examinations in 1993 and were first introduced for some Cambridge Assessment International Education exams in 2000.

 - Marking schemes correspond with each question paper, not subject or syllabus, so where they exist there is a separate marking scheme for each question paper.